PrusaMK2Users/3030_Haribo_Edition/BOM/README.md

 |2|RSFJ8-320|Low Temperature Black Chrome Precision Linear Shaft - Straight 320mm (z)|

 - these are really precise and looks cool but it's very expensive
-- consider AWM-08 from igus as alternative
+- consider AWM-08 from igus as alternative (cost should be same as Hard Chrome above)

 ## Common extrusion parts from [Misumi US](https://us.misumi-ec.com)